 Oneness with your God is a highly personal and individualized experience.
 Just as no two people experience a common friend in the same way, everyone who pursues their God will find Him in their own unique way.
-As you begin life in the Kingdom of God, you will learn to recognize the awareness of His presence and know when He is speaking or directing.
-These will grow until you are often aware of Him and often hear Him through your day.
-Remember, few are those who find this road in life, this path of living in the Kingdom of God.
+As you begin to go deep into the experience of oneness with God, you will to be aware of His continual presence, recognize His voice speaking to you.

-Below are some practices and tips I have learned that have helped me in my awareness of the Kingdom and of the Holy Spirit living in me.
+Below are some practices and tips I have learned that have helped me in my deepening the intimacy I have with my God and experiencing oneness with Him daily.

 - Develop a daily practice of seeking your God.
-Come to the point of delighting in His presence.
 As with any intimate relationship, this takes time.
 Ask your God to make His presence a delight to you.
-This must become an engaging search to the point of being an obsession.
+This is an engaging search that will begin to fill all your interests.
 Jeremiah 29:13 “When you search for me, you will find me; if you seek me with all your heart….”

-- Look to your God for the fruit of His presence – love, joy, peace, etc. Don’t look to circumstances or to the world.
+- Look only to your God for the fruit of His presence – love, joy, peace, understanding, greater godliness, holy living.
 2 Peter 1:3-4 “His divine power has given us everything needed for life and godliness, through the knowledge of him who called us by his own glory and goodness.
 Thus he has given us, through these things, his precious and very great promises, so that through them you may escape from the corruption that is in the world because of lust and may become participants of the divine nature”.

 “The most reliable and proper feeling is often a gentle sense that does not compel.
 It is like a voice but not a voice; it is a sense that prompts but does not compel.
 This most precious sense is the operating and anointing of the Holy Spirit within our spirit.
 Therefore, a life of fellowship means that we have fellowship with God, are connected to Him, and have a mutual flow with Him in everything.
 We should not focus on doing things that are right, good, or godly.
 Rather, we should focus on whether we are joined to God, connected to Him, and in a mutual flow with Him when doing things that are right, good, or godly.
 We should focus on not being separated from Him” – Witness Lee